Board of Directors

 The Greater Appalachian and Alpaca Association would not be possible without its amazing lama volunteers and enthusiasts.
 GALA greatly thanks its Board of Directors for all their dedication to the industry and association.

 Do you know a passionate GALA member who would fit the bill?
-GALA will be accepting nominations for the 2025 election soon.
+GALA accepts nominations for new members to be voted upon by the membership.
+Get in touch with Dr. Jane Hamilton-Merritt at limasite98@aol.com

 As the current President of GALA, I want to extend a hearty “WELCOME” to GALA, the largest camelid organization in the US!
 GALA has been in existence since 1986 and from its inception has had as our Mission “to